 The ability to communicate effectively with any work arrangement is essential, no matter what industry you work in.
 In the digital age, Pet Sitters should know how to effectively convey and receive messages in person as well as via phone, email, and video calls.

-1. Picking the Right Medium to communicate through
+1. Pick the Right Medium to communicate through

 An important communication skill is to simply know what form of communication to use.